simone-trubian/blog-posts/Require/require.md

 # One Tag to rule them all, One Tag to find them, One Tag to bring them all, and in the page bind them

-How to manage dependencies in clean way so that it becomes easy to maintain both the development and production environment.

 please note that this post uses these versions of the following libraries:
 <pre><code class="json">
     angular: 1.4.8